santiagoangel/gemini-test/README.md

 ## prompt examples

-create a mehtod with examples for diffrent iteration types in Java, one from verson 6, otherone for version 8, 11 and 17
+create a method with examples for different iteration types in Java, one from version 6, otherone for version 8, 11 and 17